Noctis/kickstart/UPGRADING.md

 }
 ```

-If there were any dependencies injected into the action through its `execute()` method, those will need to be injected
+If there were any dependencies injected through the `execute()` method, those will need to be moved to the action's
-through its constructor now.
+constructor class.

 Because the `Noctis\KickStart\Http\Action\AbstractAction` abstract class has been removed, actions no longer have access
 to certain helper functions, like `render()` or `redirect()`.
 Some of these functions, with the same signatures as in
 the `AbstractAction`, are available through traits now.
 You will need to switch your actions to using those traits and
-provide them with an instance of a specific response factory, that they require:
+provide them with an instance of a specific response factory that they require:

-#### 10.1 `render()` Method
+#### 8.1 `render()` Method

 The `render()` method is now available through the `Noctis\KickStart\Http\Helper\RenderTrait`.
 This trait needs to be
 provided an instance of `HtmlResponseFactoryInterface` into its private `$htmlResponseFactory` field: